blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/factions.md

 The organized pirates of the Eastern Sea.
 The privateers can be contracted as a mercenary navy, escorts, privateers, or merely paid protection money to ensure safe passage.
 They are responsible for most smuggled goods in the Korsarus region.

 ## Assassin's Guild
 A group that gathered under the lawful evil pursuit of violence for it's own sake.
+They follow a secret code of ethics in their killing.
 They are centered in Shadowvale, which is largely unreachable by Omarian authority.

 ### NPCs
 - Fantsmok(she/her, human) Monk